jan-por/cutpoint/README.md

 ## Description

-The R package `cutpoint` is used to determine cutpoints of variables, such as biomarkers, in the multivariable context of survival or time-to-event analyses.
-These cutpoints are applied to form groups with different probabilities of an event occurring.
+The R package `cutpoint` is used to determine thresholds or cutpoints of variables, such as biomarkers, in the multivariable context of survival or time-to-event analyses.
+These thresholds or cutpoints are applied to form groups with different probabilities of an event occurring.

 For example, in medical research, cutpoints of biomarkers are formed to classify patients into different risk groups regarding survival in tumor